 First test for stiction

-The first test for stiction is very easy, but takes two persons.
+The first test for stiction is very easy but takes two persons.
 Take the bike off of the stand.
-Grab the front brake and push forwards and pull backwards.
+Grab the front brake and push forwards and pull backward.
 The front end will telescope in and out.
 The fork springs try to return it to a common place.
 While holding the front brake push down and let it return.
 You need a way to mark that return spot.
-Your helper can use a tape to measure the length of the rubber boot, or gator.
-Now pull up and backwards and let it return.
+Your helper can use a tape to measure the length of the rubber boot or gator.
+Now pull up and backward and let it return.
 Again measure the gator length.
 It should return to the same spot, no matter if you are compressing the forks or pulling up on them.
 The difference in length should be less than 1/2″ or 15 mm.
 If it is in the range of 1″ or more the problem is serious enough to need correction.
 I have seen them stick wherever one stops it.

 This can best be done on bikes without fairings.
 A few fairings will allow this test.
 Find a fairly smooth straight road without traffic.
 Take it up to about 30-50 mph, 50-80 km/h.
 Reach down with your left hand and grab the gator.
 Squeeze it just above the lower leg casting onto the tube itself.
 Your hand is now located on the fork tube to sense the lower leg coming up and going down.

 It might help to have found this spot in the gator before you get up to a thousand miles per hour and reach over to grab the forks and almost fall off of the bike on a blind curve.